Visa Interview

 Step-by-Step Guide

-1. Accept an Offer from an Italian Institution: Apply and receive an admission letter from a recognized Italian institution.
+1. Accept an Offer from an Italian Institution: Apply to and receive an offer from a recognized Italian educational institution.

-2. Complete the Online Application: Fill out the appropriate visa application form.
+2. Complete the Online Application: Fill out the appropriate visa application form for your chosen type.

-3. Pay the Visa Application Fee: Pay the required fees for processing your application.
+3. Pay the Visa Application Fee: Pay the applicable visa fee for processing your application.

-5. Schedule a Visa Appointment: Book an appointment at the nearest Italian consulate or embassy.
+5. Schedule a Visa Appointment: Book an appointment at your nearest Italian embassy or consulate.

-6. Attend the Visa Interview: Present your documents and answer questions about your study plans.
+6. Attend the Visa Interview: Submit your documents and answer any questions regarding your study plans.

-7. Wait for the Decision: Processing times can vary, so be patient.
+7. Wait for the Decision: Visa processing times may vary, so be patient during this period.

 Financial Requirements